COMP4321-Group-40/SearchScript/README.md

 ### 1. Crawl and Index Pages

-Crawl 300 pages starting from the seed URL and build the search index:
+Crawl up to 300 pages starting from the seed URL and build the search index:

 ```bash
 npm run crawl
 ```

+The crawler uses incremental updates — pages already in the database are only re-fetched if the server reports a newer `last-modified` date.

 ### 2. Generate spider_result.txt

-Output indexed data to a plain-text file:
+Output all indexed pages to a plain-text file:

 ```bash
 npm run generate